franco-guerrisi/Portfolio-Projects/README.md

 Microsoft Excel's worksheet capacity is limited to 1,048,576 rows, making it unsuitable for handling large datasets.
 With over 5.7 million rows of data, BigQuery offers the required scalability to manage such volumes effectively.

 ### Combining the Data
 First I check if all tables share the same name and quantity of columns, then the data is merged using an SQL query.
-The 12 CSV files are uploaded to the dataset '2023_tripdata', and a new table named "combined_data" is created, consolidating 5,719,877 rows of data for the entire year.
+The 12 CSV files are uploaded to the dataset '2023_tripdata', and a new table named "2023_tripdata_combined" is created, consolidating 5,719,877 rows of data for the entire year.

 ![image](https://github.com/user-attachments/assets/dadc21ec-ec14-431c-87dc-107e2bb50e9b)